Nuremberg: Nazi era

-Nuremberg held great significance during the Nazi Germany era.
-Because of the city's relevance to the Holy Roman Empire and its position in the centre of Germany, the Nazi Party chose the city to be the site of huge Nazi Party conventions – the Nuremberg rallies.
+Nuremberg held great significance during the Nazi German era.
+Because of the city's relevance to the Holy Roman Empire and its position in the centre of Germany, the Nazi Party chose the city to be the site of huge Nazi Party conventions: the Nuremberg rallies.
 The rallies were held in 1927, 1929 and annually from 1933 through 1938.
+A number of buildings and large gathering areas known collectively as the Nazi Party Rally Grounds, some of which were not finished, were designed by Albert Speer and were constructed solely for these assemblies.
 After Adolf Hitler's rise to power in 1933 the Nuremberg rallies became huge Nazi propaganda events, a centre of Nazi ideals.
 The 1934 rally was filmed by Leni Riefenstahl, and made into a propaganda film called Triumph des Willens (Triumph of the Will).
 At the 1935 rally, Hitler specifically ordered the Reichstag to convene at Nuremberg to pass the Nuremberg Laws which revoked German citizenship for all Jews and other non-Aryans.

-A number of premises were constructed solely for these assemblies, some of which were not finished.
-Today many examples of Nazi architecture can still be seen in the city.
-The city was also the home of the Nazi propagandist Julius Streicher, the publisher of Der Stürmer.
+The Nazi Oberbürgermeister of the city, Willy Liebel, embarked upon a program of urban architectural renewal that he felt befitted one of the centers of Nazi pageantry.
+The aim was to restore the city center to the medieval look of centuries past by eliminating late nineteenth-century styling.
+Among the buildings he slated for demolition was the Grand Synagogue of Nuremberg.
+He felt that this "foreign" building with its Moorish revival architecture could not be reconciled with the image that he strove to create, and he succeeded in having the building completely demolished around the time of the Party rally in September 1938.
+Many examples of Nazi architecture can still be seen in the city.